george-hawkins/snippets/python-venv.md

     (env) $ deactive
     $

 The package installer tool `pip` is generally updated far more often than Python.
-When you create a venv you generally get the version of `pip` that was packaged with the version of Python that you used to create the environment.
-This may be quite out-of-date so typically the first thing to do, on having created a new venv, is to update `pip`.
+When you create a venv, you generally get the version of `pip` that was packaged with the version of Python that you used to create the environment.
+This may be quite out-of-date, so typically the first thing to do, on having created a new venv, is to update `pip`.

 Note that there's no similarly simple step you can take to upgrade Python itself.
 The best tool for managing Python versions and keeping up-to-date with the latest releases of Python is `pyenv` (see my notes on `pyenv` [here](install-python.md)).
 Even then you need to have determined the version of Python you want to use _before_ you create a venv, once created the venv is essentially tied to that particular Python version.

 You might ask "why not just create one venv for all my projects?"
 This is essentially what you get if you use `pip` which the `--user` flag.
 This is indeed safer than using `sudo` and installing packages in some system-wide location - you won't break any system behavior.
 But you will eventually break one of your own projects.
-If you use a single venv you'll eventually install a newer version of some package that one of your other projects already depends on but which has changed in a non-backward compatible way that will break that project.
+If you use a single venv you'll eventually install a newer version of some package that one of your other projects already depends on but which has changed in a non-backward compatible way that will break that other project.
 It's much better to maintain environments on a per-project basis.

 Note: `pip` caches downloaded packages and, where builds are required, caches the resulting [wheel](https://www.python.org/dev/peps/pep-0427/) to avoid repeated identical builds.
 So once you've installed a given version of a package in one project, it's extremely quick to install it after that in other projects.
 I.e. intalling the same thing in multiple venvs may have some space cost but, after the first install, it doesn't have much of a time cost.